jnv/ansible-role-unattended-upgrades/README.md

 ## Requirements

 The role uses [apt module](http://docs.ansible.com/apt_repository_module.html) which has additional dependencies.
-You can use [bootstrap-debian](https://github.com/cederberg/ansible-bootstrap-debian) role to setup common Ansible requirements on Debian-based systems.

 If you set `unattended_mail` to an e-mail address, make sure `mailx` command is available and your system is able to send e-mails.